Houston Audubon Raptor Photography Shoot

 Meet Juliet the barred owl, one of the education ambassadors for the Houston Audubon Raptor and Education Center.
 Barred owls are one of the largest owls in North America and are quite unique.
 These owls have white and brown feathers and a light beak.
 Unlike most owls, however, the barred owl has solid brown eyes, giving it an eery look.
 Despite their size, these birds only weigh around one and a half pounds.

 Juliet lives in an aviary at the Houston Audubon Raptor and Education Center.
 As the play would have it, it appears that she has attracted her own Romeo.
-Romeo is a wild barred owl that visits Juliet outside her aviary on a daily basis.
+Romeo is a wild barred owl that visits Juliet outside her aviary on a regular basis.
 Learn more about their love story.

 Skeeter the Mississippi Kite